 1. I believe the meaning of life is growth and contribution.
 If whatever I’m doing doesn’t serve one—or both—of these things, then it’s a waste of time.
 Each year I grow; the more I grow, the more I have to give.

 2. Yes, Joshua Fields Millburn is my real name, not a pen name.
-Fields was my father’s middle name, too.
+Fields is a family name.
 I generally introduce myself as Joshua, but a bunch of people call me Josh.
 Fine by me.
 Seriously, I want you to feel comfortable, so call me whatever you want—Joshua, Josh, Millie, JFM—just don’t call me collect.

 3. I was born in Dayton, Ohio, in 1981.

 4. I’m 6’2″, 165-ish lbs. (though I used to weigh 230–240 lbs. at my corpulent zenith).

 5. I’ve never lived anywhere but Ohio.
 (Update: That is, until I moved to Montana in 2012.)

 7. I grew up in a fairly dysfunctional household (before it was cool to be dysfunctional).

 9. I graduated high school half a year early to attend audio engineering school (way back in the 90’s when we still recorded on reel-to-reel tape), where I learned to record everything from bluegrass and jazz to death metal and hip-hop.

 10. I moved out on my own on my 18th birthday and got a sales job once I discovered that I couldn’t make much money as a recording studio engineer.